MaxRousset/docker-spigotserver/README.md

 Usage
 -----
-You must attach the minecraft directory to the container directory Example :
+You must attach the minecraft directory to the container directory :

     -v /home/spigot/server:/data